Joanne Campbell (actress): Career

-Born in Northampton, Campbell attended Northampton High School before training in London at the Arts Educational School.
+Born Joanne Elizabeth Campbell on 8 February 1964 in Northampton, her Jamaican mother was Una (born Radghan) and her father, Hedley Campbell, came from Trinidad.
+Campbell attended Northampton High School before training in London at the Arts Educational School.
+While she was still training she was chosen as the lead singer and dancer for a Cannon and Ball tour.
 She then began her acting career at the Theatre Royal in Stratford East, in 1982, playing Jack in "Jack and the Beanstalk" and becoming the first black principal boy in British pantomime.

 After several other on stage acting roles, Campbell won her first lead role in 1987, playing Josephine Baker in This is my Dream.
 Later, she combined acting with teaching as one of the founding members of the BiBi Crew, the first British theatre company made up entirely of black actresses.
 As one of the group of seven, she co-wrote and acted in several plays, whose aim was to share the black experience to a wide audience.

 As well as the above-mentioned comedies, her other television roles included parts in Dramarama, The Bill, London's Burning, and Birds of a Feather.
 Campbell also appeared in children's shows Bodger and Badger and Alphabet Castle.
 She also worked in radio in Mama I Want to Sing and The Cotton Club at the Aldwych Theatre, to mixed reviews.

 In the 1990s, in addition to becoming a member of the board of directors of the Theatre Royal Stratford East, Campbell became a drama therapist and worked mostly with children at the Priory Hospital in North London.
 Unfortunately, she was not able complete her training to become a child and adolescent psychiatrist.